dreamofwhy/FirstGitPractice/README.md

 6. Wait for a few minutes for your pull request to get accepted back to the upstream repository and for everyone to catch up.

 ### From the GitHub Shell or command line: ###
+0. Do not copy and paste these commands.
+The " and " do not copy well.

 1. `git clone git@github.com:USERNAME/FirstGitPractice.git`